 If you have typical symptoms coming from a joint near to the skin surface then the diagnosis may be fairly clear.
 However, pain coming from deeper joints such as the hip may be due to a number of causes.
 Certain blood tests can help to confirm that you have severe inflammation 'somewhere' in the body, which may be septic arthritis.

 A plain X-ray is not so useful to diagnose the early stages of septic arthritis.
 However, it may be a useful test to rule out other causes of joint pain.
-A scan of the joint may help to confirm the diagnosis.
+An ultrasound scan, CT scan or MRI scan of the joint may help to confirm the diagnosis.

 Tests to find which germ (bacterium) is causing the infection